 - Check and pack wheel bearings yearly either when prepping for a new season or when ending the old season.
 During this inspection, you can decide if repacking the bearings and/or replacing them is necessary – many people repack their bearings once a year.
 We use over-based calcium sulfonate which is available through your parts-selling ShoreLand’r dealer.
-If you do not get an Owner’s Guide with your trailer, please go to our web site’s literature rack to request the necessary literature.
-Click here for more information on packing your bearings.
+Click here for more information on packing your bearings or watch this how to video on replacing boat trailer bearings.
 If you are not comfortable checking or repacking your bearings, seek a qualified ShoreLand’r dealer for this important service.

 - Check the coupler for any unusual wear or damage.
 It is also important to keep the coupler clean and lubricated with a light coat of grease in the ball cavity.
 Your ShoreLand’r dealer can help you order this important replacement part if necessary.

 - Regularly check all nuts and bolts to see that they are tight.
 When tightening fasteners, make sure they are snug – the point where the fastener begins to tighten down – and then give the fastener an extra ¾ turn.
 Never tighten a fastener to the point of creasing or collapsing the metal.
 See our tire torque chart for directions on safely tightening your tire’s wheels to the hub.